Clustertruck

-Clustertruck is a 2016 platformer game developed by the Swedish independent studio Landfall Games and published by tinyBuild.
+Clustertruck is a 2016 platform game developed by the Swedish studio Landfall and published by tinyBuild.
 It consists of nine worlds in which the player must navigate by jumping on moving trucks to avoid obstacles and the ground, culminating in a boss fight.
-This concept originated from Landfall Games's founder, Wilhelm Nylund, picturing himself leaping across trucks to escape traffic.
+This concept originated from Landfall's founder, Wilhelm Nylund, picturing himself leaping across trucks to escape traffic.

-The game was released for Linux, macOS, the PlayStation 4, Windows, and the Xbox One on September 27, 2016, followed by a version for the Nintendo Switch on March 15, 2018.
+Clustertruck was released for Linux, macOS, the PlayStation 4, Windows, and the Xbox One on September 27, 2016, followed by a version for the Nintendo Switch on March 15, 2018.
 While praised for its gameplay, graphics, and original soundtrack, its Nintendo Switch port was primarily criticized for its controls.

 Gameplay

 In Clustertruck, the player must jump on trucks to reach the goal.

 Clustertruck is a platformer game played from the first-person perspective.
 Across nine worlds with ten levels each, the player navigates to a designated goal by jumping across moving trucks with real-time physics that collide, flip, and tip over.
 During a level, the player may sprint or slow down time.
 Touching the ground or any obstacle triggers a game over.
 Each world introduces a new obstacle; for example, the third world has ice that causes trucks to be slippery, the fourth world adds lasers, and the sixth world adds a boulder that the player must run away from.
-The game culminates in a boss fight in the final world.
+Clustertruck culminates in a boss fight in the final world.
 The player may earn bonus points by skipping trucks or remaining airborne, which can be spent on power-ups, such as grappling hooks, double jumps, speed boosts, air dashes, and a jet pack.
 The player can use the level editor to construct and share custom levels.

-With Clustertrucks Twitch integration, the game's developers and Twitch users can modify the game by voting in the chat.
+With Clustertrucks Twitch integration, its developers and Twitch users can modify gameplay by voting in the chat.
 Modifications include rickrolling, time manipulation, color changing, on-screen messages, exploding trucks, earthquakes, laser trucks, high and low gravity, and inverted controls.